MarkCodable/MarkCodable/README.md

 Markdown Swift coding with an eye on human interaction.

+> This library is still in flux until we find together what's the best way to use markdown encoding, check the issues and/or leave some feedback.

 ## Overview

 **MarkCodable** encodes `Codable` values as Markdown text and decodes Markdown strings as Swift values.
 Markdown-representation allows humans to easily edit values by hand using their favorite text editor on any operating system or in a web interface.